-If you’re considering whether to purchase or rent construction equipment or other heavy equipment it is important to evaluate the pros and cons of each.
+On the fence about deciding whether renting heavy equipment or buying heavy equipment is the right choice…Before you decide it is important to evaluate the pros and cons of each.
 Owning your own backhoe rather than a backhoe rental may make sense if you know you will be operating it for many years to come.
 However, there are some costs associated with owning construction equipment.
 Below are some points to consider before you make that hefty purchasing decision.

 1. Avoid the Initial Cost